FancyDucc/3D-Particle-System/docs/properties/basic-properties.md

 </video>

 ## **RotationSpeed**

+!!! warning "X axis warning"
+    The X axis in RotationSpeed is notorious for causing issues, I've researched far far into this and this is a problem with the way Roblox handles adding rotation, if possible, avoid high numbers of the X axis, this is on Roblox, I can't fix this :/mk

 - **Description:** Defines the speed at which particles rotate over their lifetime.
 - **Default:** `Vector3.new(0, 0, 0)`